 - August 2023 Agenda and Minutes

 Meetings of Grantee’s board/governing body, board/governing body committees and CAB meetings must be open to the public (47 U.S.C. § 396 (k)(4)).
 In addition, CPB requires Grantees to give at least seven days’ advance notice of meetings, including the time and place.
 WVIK meets this requirement by posting notice on its station website; and broadcasting notice on-air between 6 a.m. and 11 p.m., as shown by the station’s log.

 Grantee must document why any of its board/governing body, board/governing body committees and CAB meetings were closed and make available to the public a written statement of the reasons within a reasonable time after the closed meeting (47 U.S.C. § 396 (k)(4)).
 CPB also requires that the written statement be made available for public inspection, either at Grantee’s central office or posted on its station website, within 10 days after each closed meeting.

 On Monday, October 11, 2021, the Audit and Risk Committee of the Augustana College Board of Trustees conducted a meeting, at which matters relating to the results of the financial audit of WVIK and Augustana College were discussed.
 This Audit and Risk Committee meeting was closed to the public under the Communications Act of 1934 due to the discussion of proprietary, financial information that was received on a confidential basis.

 Station financial information

 As a requirement of the Corporation for Public Broadcasting, WVIK hires an external auditing firm annually to review the station's financial activity.
-The results of this annual audit as well at the stations financial statements can be found here.
+The results of the this annual financial report (AFR) as well at thestations financial statements can be found here.